Maine Paralegal Career Guide

 - Paralegal Associations in Maine

 Though corporations do employ paralegals and legal assistants, private law firms are the primary employers of paralegals nationwide.
-Drummond Woodsum is a premiere law firm based in Portland that specializes in a variety of legal areas.
+Drummond Woodsum is a premier law firm based in Portland that specializes in a variety of legal areas.
 This firm may have promising opportunities for paralegals and legal assistants interested in focusing in specific areas of law, as the firm tends to divide teams into small, case-based groups.
 Pierce Atwood LLP is another New England law firm originating in Maine which provides services to a variety of companies ranging from startups to multinational corporations.
 Pierce Atwood has offices in Portland and Augusta and is known for its efficiency and positive work environment.